tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificate_request_context
 : If this message is in response to a CertificateRequest, the value of certificate_request_context in that message.
-Otherwise, in the case of server authentication this field SHALL be zero length.
+Otherwise (in the case of server authentication), this field SHALL be zero length.

 certificate_list
 : This is a sequence (chain) of CertificateEntry structures, each containing a single certificate and set of extensions.
-The sender's certificate MUST come in the first CertificateEntry in the list.
-  Each following certificate SHOULD directly certify one preceding it.
-  Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

 extensions:
 : A set of extension values for the CertificateEntry.
 The "Extension" format is defined in {{extensions}}.
-Valid extensions include OCSP Status extensions ({{!RFC6066}} and {{!RFC6961}}) and SignedCertificateTimestamps ({{!RFC6962}}).
-Any extension presented in a Certificate message must only be presented if the corresponding ClientHello extension was presented in the initial handshake.
+Valid extensions include OCSP Status extensions ({{RFC6066}} and {{!RFC6961}}) and SignedCertificateTimestamps ({{!RFC6962}}).
+An extension MUST only be present in a Certificate message if the corresponding ClientHello extension was presented in the initial handshake.
-  If an extension applies the the entire chain, it SHOULD be included in the first CertificateEntry.
+  If an extension applies to the entire chain, it SHOULD be included in the first CertificateEntry.
 {:br }

+If the corresponding certificate type extension ("server_certificate_type" or "client_certificate_type") was not used or the X.509 certificate type was negotiated, then each CertificateEntry contains an X.509 certificate.
+The sender's certificate MUST come in the first CertificateEntry in the list.
+Each following certificate SHOULD directly certify one preceding it.
+Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

-Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it, however some implementations allowed some flexibility.
+Note: Prior to TLS 1.3, "certificate_list" ordering required each certificate to certify the one immediately preceding it;
+however, some implementations allowed some flexibility.
 Servers sometimes send both a current and deprecated intermediate for transitional purposes, and others are simply configured incorrectly, but these cases can nonetheless be validated properly.
 For maximum compatibility, all implementations SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings from any TLS version, with the exception of the end-entity certificate which MUST be first.

+If the RawPublicKey certificate type was negotiated, then the certificate_list MUST contain no more than one CertificateEntry, which contains an ASN1_subjectPublicKeyInfo value as defined in {{RFC7250}}, Section 3.

+The OpenPGP certificate type {{RFC6091}} MUST NOT be used with TLS 1.3.

-The server's certificate list MUST always be non-empty.
-A client will send an empty certificate list if it does not have an appropriate certificate to send in response to the server's authentication request.
+The server's certificate_list MUST always be non-empty.
+A client will send an empty certificate_list if it does not have an appropriate certificate to send in response to the server's authentication request.

-#### OCSP Status and SCT Extensions
+#### OCSP Status and SCT Extensions {#ocsp-and-sct}

-{{!RFC6066}} and {{!RFC6961}} provide extensions to negotiate the server sending OCSP responses to the client.
-In TLS 1.2 and below, the server sends an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
+{{RFC6066}} and {{!RFC6961}} provide extensions to negotiate the server sending OCSP responses to the client.
+In TLS 1.2 and below, the server replies with an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
 In TLS 1.3, the server's OCSP information is carried in an extension in the CertificateEntry containing the associated certificate.
 Specifically:
-The body of the "status_request" or "status_request_v2" extension from the server MUST be a CertificateStatus structure as defined in {{RFC6066}} and {{RFC6961}} respectively.
+The body of the "status_request" extension from the server MUST be a CertificateStatus structure as defined in {{RFC6066}}, which is interpreted as defined in {{!RFC6960}}.

+A server MAY request that a client present an OCSP response with its certificate by sending an empty "status_request" extension in its CertificateRequest message.
+If the client opts to send an OCSP response, the body of its "status_request" extension MUST be a CertificateStatus structure as defined in {{RFC6066}}.

-Similarly, {{!RFC6962}} provides a mechanism for a server to send a Signed Certificate Timestamp (SCT) as an extension in the ServerHello.
+Similarly, {{!RFC6962}} provides a mechanism for a server to send a Signed Certificate Timestamp (SCT) as an extension in the ServerHello in TLS 1.2 and below.
 In TLS 1.3, the server's SCT information is carried in an extension in CertificateEntry.